Why fumble for your credit cards from the wallet when you can just tap and pay with your smartphone?

 - Samsung Galaxy S7 Edge

-Does Samsung Pay support every bank in Singapore?
+Does Samsung Pay support every bank in Malaysia?

 Can I spend as much as I want with Samsung Pay?

 Oh boy, this is going to be a long list.
-But safe to say, any stores that already accept your credit cards will support Samsung Pay.
-Think grocery stores like NTUC, Cold Storage or retailers such as Challenger, Harvey Norman.
+But safe to say, over 90% of stores in Malaysia already support Samsung Pay.
+Think your usual gadget retailers, favourite restaurant or café, grocery shopping, fashion and department stores.
 Trust us, you can use Samsung Pay almost anywhere.

-Well, except for hawker centres, where cash is still king.
+Well, except at your local mamak, where cash is still king.